arktronic/mastodon-docker-patch/README.md

 PATCH_BASE_IMAGE=tootsuite/mastodon:v4.0.0rc3 ./change-max-toot-length-v3.5.3.sh 10000
 ```

-This will create a new local image with the tag `tootsuite/mastodon:v3.5.3-local-maxchars-10000`.
+This will create a new local image with the tag `tootsuite/mastodon:v3.5.3-local-maxchars-10000` or `tootsuite/mastodon:v4.0.1-local-maxchars-10000`.
 You can then use this image instead of the default one.
 Specify another number if you would like a different limit.